zaiste/zaiste.net/content/posts/2020-08-10_my-favorite-privacy-tools-2020.md

 ![Fastmail](/images/posts/fastmail.jpg)

 [Fastmail](https://www.fastmail.com/) is a paid e-mail service that focuses on privacy and doesn't display ads.
 It is a simple service to manage e-mails, calendars and contacts.
 It costs $5/mo.
 It is also fast.
 This is partly related to their work on a more reliable, faster IMAP alternative, called [JMAP](https://jmap.io/) - so it goes beyond just a snappy UI.

+---

+Have I missed an interesting tool?
+Let me know [on Twitter](https://twitter.com/zaiste).